trofkm/trofkm/README.md

 ### Vulkan and Computer Graphics

 I'm also currently studying Vulkan and computer graphics, and I've been working on a project that involves creating a real-time 3D rendering engine.
-Recently, I drawn my first 3D model in a scene with raw C++ :)
+Recently, I created my own path-tracing renderer :)

 ## Contact Me